3letteragency/astra-ksp/devlog.md

     This should all give a pretty good picture of what is going on in the game so we can begin flying and experimenting with the Control and Flight functions.

-<a id="org9ef90e7"></a>
+<a id="orgd3d589e"></a>

 # <span class="timestamp-wrapper"><span class="timestamp">&lt;2020-10-03 Sat&gt;</span></span>

 -   Another Saturday.
 I got the KSP systemd service and automatated opening the firewall for kRPC ports for connections from the controlling machine.
-Once I build the final image esetting to the base game becomes a matter of just \`terraform destroy; terraform apply\`.
-Time to start piping data into OpenMCT and GMAT.
+Final image is built so we can start with the fun stuff, piping data into OpenMCT and GMAT.